nikosanif/articles/angular-generic-services-models/angular-generic-services-models.md

 ![Initialize cat type](./assets/cat-1.png)

-Now, let's create a black cat (I hope this does not mean but luck for this article :sweat:).
+Now, let's create a black cat (I hope this does not mean bad luck for this article :sweat:).
 As you can see, we have set the generic type to `black` with `Cat<'black'>` and the editor give us as the only option to set `color: 'black'`.

 ![Set color property of cat type](./assets/cat-2.png)